American Idiot: Background

 Green Day was one of the most popular rock acts of the 1990s.
 However, their 2000 album Warning was a commercial disappointment despite largely positive reviews.
 In early 2002, they embarked on the Pop Disaster Tour, headlining with Blink-182.
 The tour created momentum for the band, who were earning a reputation as "elder statesmen" of the pop punk scene, which consisted of bands like Good Charlotte, Sum 41, and New Found Glory.

 Things had come to a point regarding unresolved personal issues between the three band members.
-The band was argumentative and miserable, according to band member Mike Dirnt, and needed to "shift directions".
+The band was argumentative and miserable, according to bassist Mike Dirnt, and needed to "shift directions".
 In addition, the band released a greatest hits album, International Superhits!, which they felt was "an invitation to midlife crisis".
-Frontman Billie Joe Armstrong called Dirnt and asked him, "Do you wanna do [the band] anymore?"
+Lead singer and guitarist, Billie Joe Armstrong, called Dirnt and asked him, "Do you wanna do [the band] anymore?"
 He felt insecure, having become "fascinated and horrified" by his reckless lifestyle, and his marriage was in jeopardy.
-Dirnt and Tré Cool viewed the frontman as controlling, while Armstrong feared to show his bandmates new songs.
+Dirnt and Tré Cool viewed Armstrong as controlling, while Armstrong himself feared to show his bandmates new songs.
 Beginning in January 2003, the group had weekly personal discussions, which resulted in a revitalized feeling among the musicians.
 They settled on more musical input from Cool and Dirnt, with "more respect and less criticism".

 Green Day had spent much of 2002 recording new material at Studio 880 in Oakland, California for an album titled Cigarettes and Valentines, creating "polka songs, filthy versions of Christmas tunes, [and] salsa numbers" for the project, hoping to establish something new within their music.
 After completing 20 songs, the demo master tapes were stolen that November.
 In 2016, Armstrong and Dirnt said that they eventually recovered the material and were using it for ideas.

 After the theft, the band consulted longtime producer Rob Cavallo.
 Cavallo told them to ask themselves if the missing tracks represented their best work.
 Armstrong said that they "couldn't honestly look at ourselves and say, 'That was the best thing we've ever done.'
 So we decided to move on and do something completely new."
 They agreed and spent the next three months writing new material.